 The VIMOS workflow contains Composite Actors to run pipeline recipes.
-This is in the most simple case due to the SoF Splitter/SoF Accumulator, which allow to process calibration data from different setting within one given DataSet (e.g. lamp frames taken with different slits/masks).
+This is in the most simple case due to the SoF Splitter/SoF Accumulator6, which allow to process calibration data from different setting within one given DataSet (e.g. lamp frames taken with different slits/masks).
 More complex Composite Actors contain several actors (e.g. Recipe Executer).

 The central elements of any Reflex workflow are the RecipeExecuter actors that actually run the recipes.
 One basic way to embed a RecipeExecuter in a workflow is shown in Fig 6.1, which is the most simple version of a Composite Actor.
 The RecipeExecuter is preceded by an SofSplitter, and followed by an SofAccumulator.
-The function of the SofSplitter is to investigate the incoming SoFs, sort them
+The function of the SofSplitter is to investigate the incoming SoFs, sort them by "purpose", and create separate SoFs for each purpose.
+The RecipeExecuter then processes each of the SoFs independently (unless they are actually the same files).
+Finally, the SofAccumulator packs all the results into a single output SoF.
+The direct relation between the SofSplitter and SofAccumulator

-&lt;sup>7SoF stands for Set of Files, which is an ASCII file containing the name (and path) of each input file and its category (e.g. BIAS).
+6SoF stands for Set of Files, which is an ASCII file containing the name (and path) of each input file and its category (e.g. BIAS).

 Doc: VLT-MAN-ESO-19500-5296

-Issue: Issue 1.1
+Issue: Issue 1.3

-Date: Date 2013-01-04
+Date: Date 2013-04-01

-Page: 16 of 26
+Page: 15 of 26

 Figure 6.1: This is the window you get when you choose Open Actor for the Composite Actor MasterBias.
 This is the most simple case for a Composite Actor.
-Using Configure Actor on vimos\bias\1 gives you Fig. 6.2.
+Using Configure Actor on vimos_bias_1 gives you Fig. 6.2.